Unable to Sign in to WordPress?

 4. Create an admin user in the WordPress database

-You can create a new WordPress admin user from within the database.
-Use this method if your original admin user was corrupted or deleted.
+It’s possible to add a new WordPress admin user directly through the database.
+Use this approach if your original admin account has been compromised or removed.

 1. Log into phpMyAdmin.